vandyand/clojure-trader/notes.md

+### Wed, Apr 13, 22
+What's the best way to store hysts?
+Just put groups of them in the same files.
+The file names can be a sha256 hash of their stringified factory-config (or not stringified? whichever).
+Do we ever want to generate config from a hash?
+If so, we shouldn't use a one-way function like sha256...
+We'd have to use some type of encoding.
+We could just make our own code... just make a config->code function and a code->config function.
+The code can be a string to use as the file name.
+Or just use sha or some other hashing algorithm and make a lookup table in another file called "config.edn" or something.
+Just store the hash value with the config settings and voilà.

 ### Mon, Apr 11, 22
 We should organize our hystrindies data better by splitting it into different files for different backtests.
 This will make it easier to work with for gausts too - which should also be split into different files (or added to the hyst files?)